-- A.1.2.6.1 Signs, symptoms, and behaviors that interfere with diagnosis or treatment of a serious medical illness requiring inpatient medical services (e.g., endocrine disorders such as diabetes and thyroid disease; cardiac conditions; etc.); or - A.1.2.6.2 A need for acute psychiatric interventions (i.e., medications, ECT, restraints) that have a high probability of resulting in serious and acute deterioration of physical and/or medical health; or - A.1.2.6.3 Malnutrition of life-threatening severity and/or highly compromised nutrition or severe eating-disordered beliefs or rituals; immobility; unable to communicate basic needs, etc. Not eating and/or excessive exercise to the point that further weight loss is medically threatening. - A.1.2.7 Medication Adjustment: Patient has met any of the above symptoms within the past 12 months and requires a medication taper and re-evaluation in an inpatient hospital setting and that previous attempts to taper medication have resulted in behavioral escalations that meet admission criteria for inpatient hospitalization.
-These behaviors must be extreme in nature and put the child/adolescent or their family at risk of physical or medical injury to require medication changes at inpatient LOC.
+- A.1.2.6 Acute Medical Risk: Imminent risk for acute medical status deterioration due to the presence and/or treatment of active psychiatric symptom(s) manifested by: - A.1.2.6.1 Signs, symptoms, and behaviors that interfere with diagnosis or treatment of a serious medical illness requiring inpatient medical services (e.g., endocrine disorders such as diabetes and thyroid disease; cardiac conditions; etc.); or - A.1.2.6.2 A need for acute psychiatric interventions (i.e., medications, ECT, restraints) that have a high probability of resulting in serious and acute deterioration of physical and/or medical health; or - A.1.2.6.3 Malnutrition of life-threatening severity and/or highly compromised nutrition or severe eating-disordered beliefs or rituals; immobility; unable to communicate basic needs, etc. Not eating and/or excessive exercise to the point that further weight loss is medically threatening. - A.1.2.7 Medication Adjustment: Child/AdolescentPatient has met any of the above symptoms within the past 12 months and requires a medication taper and re-evaluation in an inpatient hospital setting and that previous attempts to taper medication have resulted in behavioral escalations that meet admission criteria for inpatient hospitalization.
+These behaviors must be extreme in nature and put the child/adolescent or their family/caregiver at risk of physical or medical injury to require medication changes at inpatient LOC.